timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART I-GENERAL PROVISIONS/CHAPTER 5-AUTHORITY AND DUTIES OF THE SECRETARY/SUBCHAPTER II-SPECIFIED FUNCTIONS.md

 * (f) COORDINATION.—The Secretary shall ensure access to and use of appropriate Department sports, recreation, and fitness facilities by disabled veterans and disabled members of the Armed Forces participating in adapted sports opportunities funded under this section to the maximum extent possible.
 The Secretary shall ensure that such access does not adversely affect any other assistance provided to veterans.

-* (g) AUTHORIZATION OF APPROPRIATIONS.—(1) There is authorized to be appropriated $8,000,000 for each of fiscal years 2010 through 2020.
+* (g) AUTHORIZATION OF APPROPRIATIONS.—(1) There is authorized to be appropriated amounts as follows:

+  * (A) $8,000,000 for each of fiscal years 2010 through 2020. for each of fiscal years 2010 through 2020.

+  * (B) $16,000,000 for each of fiscal years 2021 and 2022.

 * (2) Amounts appropriated pursuant to this subsection shall remain available without fiscal year limitation.